-- 9. PGRs whose assessed essays, evaluation of the problem based learning exercise, systematic case study and service evaluation project fail to satisfy the examiners at the first attempt may normally be permitted to resubmit the assessment for further examination on one occasion only within 3 months of the date on which they were informed of the failure. - 10.
-PGRs are required to satisfy the examiners in five periods of supervised clinical placements.
+9. PGRs whose assessed essays, evaluation of the problem based learning exercise, systematic case study and service evaluation project fail to satisfy the examiners at the first attempt may normally be permitted to resubmit the assessment for further examination on one occasion only within 3 months of the date on which they were informed of the failure.
+PGRs who fail the case presentation in year 2 will be given one further opportunity to present.

+- 10. PGRs are required to satisfy the examiners in five periods of supervised clinical placements.
 The periods of supervised clinical placements will be assessed by ratings and reports from the clinical supervisor submitted at the end of each period of supervised practice.
-Reports of clinical competence will be considered by the Board of Examiners.

-- 11. PGRs whose performance on a supervised clinical placement fails to satisfy the examiners at the first attempt are not permitted to repeat the period of supervised clinical placement.
+Reports of clinical competence will be considered by the Board of Examiners. - 11.
+PGRs whose performance on a supervised clinical placement fails to satisfy the examiners at the first attempt are not permitted to repeat the period of supervised clinical placement.
 PGRs will be required to demonstrate their ability on the competencies required on the subsequent supervised clinical placement. - 12.
 Candidates must present a thesis (40,000 words maximum) on the subject of his/her research and satisfy the examiners as specified in Ordinance X and its associated Regulations.
 In exceptional circumstances candidates may, with the approval of their supervisor, include Appendices (up to 20,000 words maximum) which will not be counted towards the overall word length of the thesis. - 13.
 Except with the special permission of the relevant committee, every candidate is required to submit his/her thesis for examination for the degree of Doctor of Clinical Psychology by no later than the end of the fourth year after his/her entry upon the approved course of full-time study and research. - 14.
 Following examination of the thesis, the examiners will be asked to make one of the following recommendations: - (a) Pass. - (b) Pass (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): these corrections must be made within four or twelve weeks respectively from the date of the oral examination.
 The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or minor deficiencies are corrected by the candidate.
 The degree will not be awarded until confirmation that the corrections have been completed is received. - (c) Referral (see 15 below) - (d) Fail: the candidate has no further opportunity for submission. - 15.
-If the thesis is not considered to be of sufficiently high standard, then on the recommendation of the examiners if there is evidence of the potential of a successful D.Clin.Psychol. submission the candidate will be granted permission to resubmit the work in a revised form for the degree of D.Clin.Psychol. within a period of eighteen months, on one occasion only and on payment of an additional fee. - 16.
-Candidates will normally be deemed to have failed the Course and be asked to withdraw from the programme if they: - (1) fail any two pieces of work from the following:
+If the thesis is not considered to be of sufficiently high standard, then on the recommendation of the examiners if there is evidence of the potential of a successful D.Clin.Psychol submission the candidate will be granted permission to resubmit the work in a revised form for the degree of D.Clin.Psychol within a period of eighteen months, on one occasion only and on payment of an additional fee. - 16.
+Candidates will normally be deemed to have failed the Course and be asked to withdraw from the programme if they:

-Assessed essays (4)
+(1) fail any two pieces of work from the following: Assessed essays (4)

-Evaluation of problem based learning exercise

-Systematic Case Study
+Evaluation of problem based learning exercise Systematic Case Study

 Service Evaluation Project

-Supervised clinical placements;
+Supervised clinical placements

+Year 2 case presentation;

+or